 I got to play with the Leica M10 & Leica CL via the Leica DC store ‘test drive’ program recently.
-Which basically meant we got the cameras for 24 hrs to see if liked the cameras and wanted to buy.
+Which basically meant we got the cameras for 24 hrs to see if liked the cameras and wanted to buy them.
 (Hint: We did not buy, but did get to keep all our pics.)

 There are some product links on this post that link directly to Amazon, which give me a small commission if something is purchased after clicking the link.
 Full disclosure here

-Leica M10 ‘Test Drive’ in Washington DC
+Testing Out The Leica M10 in Washington DC

 For those not familiar with the Leica camera system, it’s a very unique system.
 I quickly came to realize a 24hr timeframe would not be enough time to get adjusted to the cameras.
-The Leica M10’s manual focus & rangefinder style kicked my butt.
+The Leica M10’s manual focus & rangefinder-style kicked my butt.
 Focus peaking helped a good amount on the LCD screen but that was hard to see in bright daylight.

 The Leica CL was a little easier to handle so I got a few decent keepers with that one.
 It had a modern feel with the ability to use auto focus as well as focus peaking within the viewfinder if manual focusing.

 I loved the image quality on both cameras.
-The colors and tones are beautiful and shooting with Black & White preview turned on was a lot of fun.
+The colors and tones are beautiful and shooting with a Black & White preview turned on was a lot of fun.

 But due to my unfamiliarity with the camera system, I do not think I took advantage of the camera.
 Most of my shots are inanimate objects as they were easier to capture.
 I did manage to get a few people shots, but not many.
 It did force me to slow down and think about my composition, but it was too slow.
-This is definitely not a Leica bashing post, it’s just me safely (and cost effectively) acknowledging I am not a Leica person.
+This is definitely not a Leica-bashing post, it’s just me safely (and cost-effectively) acknowledging I am not a Leica person.

 I would say another ‘test drive’ with the Leica M10 may help me get more accustomed to the system but the Leica DC store actually did away with the program right after us.
 And I have no intention of actually buying one.